joelst/Azure-Sentinel/DataConnectors/AWS-S3/README.md

 The `ConfigAwsConnector.ps1` script has two parameters:
 - `-LogPath` specifies a custom path to create the script activity log file.
 - `-AwsLogType` specifies the AWS log type to configure.
-Valid options are: "VPC", "CloudTrail", "GuardDuty".
+Valid options are: `VPC`, `CloudTrail`, `GuardDuty`.
 If this parameter is specified, the user will not be prompted for this information.